 But can a diet with too much vitamin C also have negative effects?
 And is vitamin C deficiency still possible in today’s world?
 A vitamin-rich diet that contains more vitamin C than the recommended daily dose of 80mg usually has no side effects.
 Ascorbic acid is a water-soluble vitamin, thus, an overdose above 200 mg is usually excreted in the urine.
 A significantly higher intake than needed will only lead to diarrhea or abdominal pain.
 However, such a high overdose of vitamin C almost never occurs due to a vitamin-rich diet alone, but usually due to the additional intake of high-dose vitamin preparations and dietary supplements.
 And vitamin C deficiency is also rare given our modern food supply and nutrition.
 While scurvy, a common seafaring disease caused by vitamin C deficiency (hence its former name anti-scurvy acid), was still widespread in the 16th and 17th centuries given the lack of vitamin-rich foods on board, only a few populations are at risk of deficiency today.

-Carolin studied ecotrophology at the University of Niederrhein and writes periodic articles about healthy eating.
-Are you interested in a specific topic?
+Carolin studied Oecotrophology at the Hochschule Niederrhein and regularly writes articles on healthy nutrition.
+Are you interested in a special topic?